isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1292.md

 ---
-title: 'Automated Slaughtering Equipment'
+title: 'Crate/ Tray washing machine'
 permalink: /productivity-solutions-grant/solutionrepo/solution1292
 ---

-## Automated Slaughtering Equipment
+## Crate/ Tray washing machine

 ## Overview

 **Description**

-Automated line to slaughter livestock from cutting, deskinning and deboning lines, etc
+A machine used to wash crates and trays used for farming.

 ## Solution Packages Option(s)